 - #7 – and finally, connect your 4 pin PWM fan headers to a motherboard.

 You are done.
 Just install CORSAIR iCUE software from their website and you will be able to customize and set a desired RGB effect on to your fans.

-I’ve also recorded a sound using my mic and used a simple paper sticker method, just to show on how this sticker is affected at different fan speeds.
+I’ve also recorded a sound using my mic and used a simple paper sticker method, just to show how this sticker is affected at different fan speeds.

-Both 120mm and 140 mm fans placed side by side and were tested at the same RPM.
+Both 120mm and 140 mm fans were placed side by side and were tested at the same RPM.
 Even though LL120 can get a higher max rpm, 140mm fans will be getting more airflow even with lower rpm since they are bigger.

 - #1 – the first test was done at minimum speed both fans can operate and that’s 600rpm.

 - #2 – then I’ve tested at 1000rpm.